 There are currently no medical exams to specifically diagnose Autism.
 Doctors and healthcare professionals rely on observation, talking with parents, physicians and therapists about the child in question to make a diagnosis.

-They examine a core group of three behaviors that tend to hallmark the disorder.
+Doctors examine a core group of three behaviors that tend to hallmark the disorder.
 The first being social interaction, the ability of a child to interact with both peers and parents.
 Secondly, verbal interactions, children may have trouble vocalizing needs and conversing, usually relying on grunts and pointing and thirdly doctors look at repetitive behaviors and if a child has a narrow field of interests that may be exclusive from others.

 Since Autism is such a wide ranging disorder with many levels of severity, it is not common for one doctor to decide and make a diagnosis.
 Often time professionals have to work together and compare observations and notes.

-Testing For Autism Spectrum Disorder
+Autism Screening: Testing For Autism Spectrum Disorder

 First, since vocal communication may be a problem, hearing tests are generally one of the first tests to be completed.
 Once hearing tests are completed, a complete neurological exam is given, along with cognitive and language testing.